UMCUGenetics/Crossomics/src_Metabolite_mapper/README.txt

 README - Crossomics Metabolite Mapper

-02-04-2019 - Marten Kerkhofs
+04-07-2019 - Marten Kerkhofs

-This repository is for all Crossomics Metabolite Mapper scripts.
-The main script (for now) is GeneMetaboliteMapper_AdductSums.R, which is copied and modified from the similarly named GeneMetaboliteMapper_..._.R files.
+This repository is for all necessary Crossomics Metabolite Mapper scripts.
+The data used is in the parent folder (Data) and on the Metab drive in a project specific path.

-Files directly dependent on the main file are getPValues_Marten.R and performMSEA_Marten.R.
-The getPValues file must be renamed in the near future to represent the fact that it only calculates Z-scores, no P.values.

-The other files have unknown use for now.

-It is made to run on my Mac and some document-paths are hardcoded inside it.
-Before being able to run it at all, the Metab drive must be loaded.
+The main script is GeneMetaboliteMapper.R.
+Scripts used by the main script are in the Supportive folder and are: getZValues_11042019.R, MSEA.R, genExcelFileShort.R, sourceDir.R and Generate_av_Z_scores.R.
+Other scripts do not have any use in the Metabolite_Mapper script and are moved to 'old/unnecessary' folders.